simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

             hostPort: 8181
 ```

-Save the following as file _pod.env_ alongside the _pod.yaml_ file:
+Save the following as file named _pod.env_ alongside the _pod.yaml_ file:
 ```sh
 devmode=true
 ```

-The blocks in the _YAML_ between the `#iftrue ${devmode} / #endif` directives will only be present when `devmode=true` is set in the `pod.env` file.
-The reverse is of course true for the _if not true_ `#ifntrue` directive.
+The blocks in the _YAML_ between the `#iftrue ${devmode} / #endif` directives will only be present when `devmode=true` is set in the _pod.env_ file.
+The reverse is, of course, true for cases when the _if not true_ (`#ifntrue`) directive is applied.

-Using these simple text preprocessor directives we can easily switch our pod between development and production mode.
+Using these simple text preprocessor directives we can easily switch our Pod between development and production mode.

-When attaching a pod to a cluster project and compiling it targeting the cluster, this local _pod.env_ file is ignored and values are instead read from the cluster-wide _cluster-vars.env_ file, so there is no need in changing the `devmode` value from `true` to `false` in the `pod.env` file when going from devmode to production mode in this case.
+When attaching a Pod to a Cluster project and compiling it targeting the Cluster, this local _pod.env_ file is ignored and values are instead read from the cluster-wide _cluster-vars.env_ file.
+There is no need in changing the `devmode` value from `true` to `false` in the _pod.env_ file when going from development to production mode in this case.

-The pod (in devmode) will mount the `./build` directory.
+The Pod (when in devmode) will mount the _./build_ directory.
 This directory is expected to have _nginx_ content files.

-The generation of the nginx content files are at the discretion of the website projects build process.
+The generation of the content files are at the discretion of the website projects build process.
 We will manually create the files in this example.

-Create these two files in `./build/` and `./build/public`, respectively:
+The following snippets create two files inside the _./build/_ and _./build/public_ directories, respectively.

-Save as file `./build/nginx.conf`:
+Save the following as _./build/nginx.conf_:
 ```conf
 user  nginx;
 worker_processes  auto;